mdrakiburrahman/openshift-vsphere-install/README.md

 # NAME                                       VERSION   AVAILABLE   PROGRESSING   DEGRADED   SINCE   MESSAGE
 # authentication                             4.10.16   True        False         False      41h

-# At this point, authentication will work
+# At this point, authentication will work, but not authorization (i.e. our Administrator and other users will have zero permission to anything)
 ```
 ![Result](_images/13.png)